ghkdxofla/csapp/labs/bomb/phases/phase_2/README.md

 ...
 Welcome to my fiendish little bomb.
 You have 6 phases with which to blow yourself up.
 Have a nice day!
+Phase 1 defused.
+How about the next one?
 ...
 (gdb) stepi  # Step into the phase_2 function
 # refer the function <read_six_numbers> and check `add` instruction